 - Uluru is a monolith, which means one really big stone or mountain.

 - Climbing Uluru would be hard work.
 Most of the sides go almost straight up.
 The top is flat.
+As from October 31st 2019 climbing Uluru will be prohibited by the Australian government.
+The rock will be handed back to Anangu people.

 - Uluru is covered with crevices, caves and valleys.